Defaultplayer001/PSP-Community-Update/ReadMe.md

 1. Copy "PSP" and "seplugins" over to the root of your memory stick.

-2. Insert memory stick, update to 6.61 if you haven't already.
+2. Insert Memory Stick, update to 6.61 if you haven't already.
 Go to Games\Memory Stick\Update to 6.61 and launch!

 3. Go to Games\Memory Stick\LME Installer and launch!
 Follow the prompt and install.